Barbu Nemțeanu: Wartime and death

 In February 1915, Brăila's Voltaire Circle held a benefit in favor of "poet B. Nemțeanu, whose illness forces him to live abroad."
 Nemțeanu's stay in Lausanne ended with Romania's entry into World War I, when his colleagues were no longer able to support him.
 He was forced to move closer to home, in the sanitariums of Bușteni, then Moinești.
 This period coincided with the battles on the Romanian front, during which Bucharest fell to the Germans.
 During the interval in which Romania sued for peace, and before the defeat of Germany, he collaborated with the literary newspaper Scena, put out in Bucharest by A. de Herz.
+He continued to work on his poetic corpus, which he intended to publish as one volume, called În ritmul vieții ("To the Rhythm of Life").

 Eventually, Nemțeanu checked into the Phthisiology Institute on Șoseaua Viilor, Bucharest, where he was operated upon by Ștefan Irimescu, who hoped to stabilize his condition.
 He died on his hospital bed while recovering from surgery, from a severe pulmonary hemorrhage.
 He was buried at Filantropia cemetery under a marble column, with no inscription; before 1925, the industrialist and Zionist writer A. L. Zissu, who had been Nemțeanu's close friend, paid for a small monument to be erected there.
 As noted by Fischer-Galați in April 1934, an unknown was still leaving fresh flowers on the grave.
 One of his late writings takes the form of a poetic testament, leaving behind to his unnamed child, conceived in a moment of "madness", no fortune other than his élan vital, and asking for forgiveness.
 In fact, he was married to a Tony Bănescu, who organized charities in his name and, responding to his explicit request, refused to accept money from the state.

 Nemțeanu left numerous translations of Heine, many published in the Jewish community's Lumea Evree, appearing as Melodii ebraice in 1919.
 These Judaic-themed lieder were a sample of Nemțeanu's other such work—he was also a noted translator of Yiddish poetry by Eliezer Steinbarg and Iacob Ashel Groper.
 His work in the field was noted by poet Benjamin Fondane, who discussed Jewish contributions to Romanian culture in a 1923 piece for the modernist Contimporanul—Fondane called Nemțeanu "Heine's most precise translator into Romanian."
 His manuscripts, including his "Sanitarium Elegies", were collected and preserved by Lăzăreanu, who also published a biographical notice in Adevărul Literar și Artistic, May 1925.
 That issue also included a lyrical prose piece by I. Peltz, reflecting on Nemțeanu's illness and death.
-A full corpus of his renditions from Goethe, Schiller, Lenau, Charles Baudelaire and Victor Hugo, as well as sampled early poetry of his own, was first collected in book form posthumously, as Antologie (1926).
-The editor was Dragomirescu.
-Overall, however, "his oeuvre [remained] scattered just about everywhere, in various newspapers or magazines, without anyone feeling the imperious duty of collecting it."